The E. M. Viquesney Doughboy Database

 KIWANIS CLUBS OF CHICAGO

 The statue was dedicated by the Kiwanis Clubs of Chicago.
-It was erected through the efforts of all Chicago Kiwanis Clubs and dedicated on Armistice Day in 1927.
+It was erected through the efforts of all Chicago Kiwanis Clubs and dedicated on Armistice Day, 1927.
 More than 3,000 Kiwanians, and members of the National Guard and high school R. O. T. C. took part in the unveiling cermonies.
 Each Kiwanian of the 19 Kiwanis Clubs in Chicago at that time conributed $1.00 through his club to make this gift possible.
 It was presented in a fitting tribute to the men and women who took part in the World War.
 The idea was conceived by Dr. Thomas A. Carter, immediate past president at that time of the Chicago Kiwanis Club.
-At the dedication, Col. Clarence S. Chamberlain, Atlantic flier, spoke on the influence that the war had on aviation; Fraulein Rasche, noted German Aviatrix also spoke, and Senator James Hamilton Lewis, the principal speaker, spoke of the Doughboy work in France.
+At the dedication, Col. Clarence S. Chamberlain, Atlantic flier, spoke on the influence that the war had on aviation; Fraulein Rasche, noted German Aviatrix, also spoke, and Senator James Hamilton Lewis, the principal speaker, spoke of the Doughboys' work in France.

 Unfortunately this Doughboy no longer exists, and no information has been located indicating what happened to it after it was taken down in 1946.
 Pictures of this Doughboy appeared in many forms, including postcards (above) and Viquesney brochures.
-The photo shown below was taken by the grandfather of Kenneth Berchem-Nigg in 1929.
-He circled the damage that had already occurred to the bayonet, gun barrel, and sling in only two years.
-By 1937 most of the rifle had been broken off.

 Picture